3slicesofpi/concept-1b/References/World Lore/Terra Timeline Canons/README.md

 Subject to change.
 Older timelines using old requirements may be grandfathered in if this list is updated.

 Requirements last updated in Feb 2024

+View Final War Lore for more information.

+You may add in your own unique twist when writing your timeline.
+Insert dubious geopolitical takes, extreme ideological tendencies, hair-raising genocidal horror or even literal smut.
+You could even add in hope and happiness and lovable side characters frolicking around in vibrant green meadows. (but be warned: everything dies in a few short years.)

+However, submitted timelines that include extremist content and vulgar material that conflict with the Terms of Service of Git/Github will not be showcased here.